Full-Time Student Loans and Grants

 If the student previously submitted loan agreements, these do not need to be reissued.
 Canada MSFAAs and Alberta Student Aid Agreements are not specific to any particular educational institution.
 The original agreements can still be used.

-If a student changes programs, but is still attending the same educational institution during a funding period, the student may submit a RFR to notify Alberta Student Aid of:
+If a student changes programs, but is still attending the same educational institution during a funding period, the student may submit a Request for Review to notify Alberta Student Aid of:

 - the change in program of studies, and